kaixxx/noScribe/README_tmp.md

 - If you want to change the language of the user interface, you have to change the value of the "locale" setting in the advanced settings (see above).

 ## Other Software
-If you are interested in open source software for the analysis of qualitative data, take a look at [QualCoder](https://github.com/ccbogel/QualCoder) and [Taguette](https://www.taguette.org/).
+If you are interested in open source software for the analysis of qualitative data, take a look at my other project [QualCoder](https://github.com/ccbogel/QualCoder).